toov00/HYPERLIQUID_PRICE_WIDGET/README.md

 # HYPE/USDC Spot Price Widget

-An iOS widget that displays real-time HYPE/USDC spot prices from Hyperliquid's Layer 1.
+An iOS widget that displays HYPE/USDC spot prices from Hyperliquid's Layer 1.
 Built with Scriptable.

 <img src="assets/preview.png" width="200px">

 ## What It Does

-Connects directly to Hyperliquid's public API to fetch and display the current spot price for HYPE/USDC.
-The interface is clean and minimal (to soothe your frustrations as you trade 🙃).
+This widget connects directly to Hyperliquid's public API to fetch and display the current spot price for HYPE/USDC.
+It updates automatically according to iOS scheduling (typically every 15 minutes), but you can manually refresh it with a single tap.

-**Features:**
-- Current HYPE/USDC spot price with four decimal precision
-- 24-hour price change percentage with color-coded indicators (green for positive, red for negative)
-- Last update timestamp showing when the data was fetched
-- Price alert notifications when price crosses configured thresholds (so you don't have to keep looking at the screen!)
-- 24-hour change alerts for significant price movements
-- Tap to refresh manually for instant data updates
-- Customizable colors, styling, tracking and alerts through configuration variables

-The widget updates automatically according to iOS scheduling (typically every 15 minutes), and you can manually refresh by opening the script in Scriptable.
 All data is fetched from public endpoints with no authentication required.

+**Notable Features:**
+- HYPE/USDC spot price with four decimal precision
+- 24-hour price change percentage
+- Configurable price alert notifications

 ## Installation

-**Requirements:** iPhone running iOS 14+ and the Scriptable app (free from App Store)
+**Requirements:** Scriptable && iOS 15.5 or later

 1. Download and install Scriptable from the App Store
 2. Open Scriptable and tap the plus button to create a new script